rsdoiel/antenna/socal_north.md

 ---

-## Nearly a half dozen SoCal universities advise staff to resist immigration enforcement on campus
+## Nearly a half dozen SoCal universities advise staff on how to handle immigration enforcement on campus

-date: 2025-01-30, updated: 2025-01-30, from: The LAist
+date: 2025-01-30, updated: 2025-02-01, from: The LAist

-Some California State Universities advised staff not to answer immigration agents’ questions on school grounds and to contact campus police.
+Some California State Universities are reminding staff of policies in place to refer any questions from immigration agents to campus police.

 <br>